At least 15 killed as anti-U.N. protests flare in east Congo | Law-Order

 At least 15 killed as anti-U.N. protests flare in east Congo

-MONUSCO took over from an earlier peacekeeping operation in 2010.
-It had more than 12,000 troops and 1,600 police deployed in Congo as of November 2021.
+MONUSCO took over from an earlier U.N. operation in 2010.
+MONUSCO had more than 12,000 troops and 1,600 police deployed as of November 2021, and has been gradually withdrawing for years.
+Protesters also stormed the houses of U.N. workers in Goma, spurring the mission to relocate its staff to camps.
+A Reuters reporter saw staff being evacuated in a convoy with army escort.

+India's foreign minister said two of the peacekeepers who died were Indian.
+Ngoma said the third one was Moroccan.
+The U.N.
+Security Council is due to be briefed on the situation behind closed doors on Tuesday, diplomats said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)